-The California Community Colleges Board of Governors intends to extend the contract of the system’s chancellor Eloy Ortiz Oakley through 2023, the board said Tuesday.
+The California Community Colleges Board of Governors voted Monday to extend the contract of the system’s chancellor Eloy Ortiz Oakley through 2023.

-Oakley’s four-year contract was due to end in December 2020, but the board has decided to give him another four-year contract beginning in December of this year.
+Oakley’s four-year contract was due to end in December 2020, but the board approved another four-year contract beginning in December of this year, signaling strong support for the chancellor despite the objections of faculty members who asked the board to postpone the vote.

-The announcement comes after both the executive council of the California Federation of Teachers — the union representing most of the system’s staff — and a faculty association had approved resolutions of no confidence in Oakley’s administration.
+The new contract comes after both the faculty association and the executive council of the California Federation of Teachers — the union representing most of the system’s staff — earlier this year approved resolutions of no confidence in Oakley’s administration.

 The faculty association is different from the Academic Senate, the official body representing the system’s faculty.
-The Academic Senate has not adopted a similar no confidence vote, although last fall it did approve a resolution criticizing Oakley and the board of governors for alleged “failures to engages in participatory governance.”
+The Academic Senate has not adopted a similar no-confidence vote, although last fall it did approve a resolution criticizing Oakley and the board of governors for alleged “failures to engage in participatory governance.”

 Oakley, who was previously president of Long Beach Community College District, became statewide chancellor in December 2016.
 In that role, he oversees a system with 115 colleges and 2.1 million students.